PipelineAI/pipeline/docs/cluster/predict.md

 pipeline predict-server-build --model-name=mnist --model-tag=c --model-type=tensorflow --model-path=./tensorflow/mnist/model
 ```

-## Push Docker Image to Docker Repo
+# Push Docker Image to Docker Repo

-_Note:  We DO support private, internal Docker repos.
-Ask PipelineAI support for more details._
+_Note:  By default, we use DockerHub.
+However, you can also specify a private, internal Docker repo._
 ```
 pipeline predict-server-push --model-name=mnist --model-tag=a --model-type=tensorflow
 ```